bcavagnolo/urbangraph/README.md

 Ubuntu
 ------

-1. Install postgres, python, and virtualenv:
+1. Install postgres, postgis, python, and virtualenv:

-   $ sudo apt-get install postgresql python python-virtualenv
+   $ sudo apt-get install postgresql python python-virtualenv postgresql-postgis

 2. Check out the urbangraph code and cd into the directory